JeremiSz/OpenTelemetry-Example/doc/readme.md

 * Span - Starting time of service and full duration.
 Has a SpanID.
 * Tag - Key value Metadata on a specific span.
 Does endpoint.
 * Baggage - Metadata passed from parent to child span, does not reach endpoint.
-* Event - A Log tied to a spesific span.
+* Event - A Log tied to a specific span.

 # Traces